 ‘Bridgerton’ Season 2 Cast

 As Lady Whistledown’s announcement said, the beloved cast will be returning for season 2.
 Given the season’s focus on Lord Anthony Bridgerton, that means Jonathan Bailey will be returning.
 He spoke with Entertainment Tonight on Jan.
 21 about the highly-anticipated season and preparing to return to the role of the dashing Viscount.
+Simone Ashley has been cast in the coveted role of Kate in season 2.

 “Well, I think you can tell from the length of my beard that I’m starting to grow [my] mutton chops,” Jonathan told the outlet.
 He also admitted that he’s been staying in shape ahead of filming season 2.
 “I’m actually doing a lot of paddleboarding at the moment and swimming in the sea because I live on the coast.”